 Survivor benefits are payable to an employee's dependent spouse and dependent children upon the employee's death equal to 20% to 50% of the employee's base pay at the time of death.
 Such benefits are offset by surviving spouse benefits, workers' compensation survivor payments and social security benefits.
 Vesting-Employee contributions are immediately 100% vested.
 An employee's deferred retirement allowance is 100% vested after five years of continuous service (as defined by the Plan document).

-Funding Policy-Whether enrolled in the Traditional or the Cash Balance provision, substantially all employees contributed 7.7% and 7.2% of their covered payroll to the Plan for the years ended December 31, 2020 and 2019, respectively.
-The contribution rate for employees increased to 8.3% on January 1, 2021, and will increase to 9.0% on January 1, 2022.
+Funding Policy-Whether enrolled in the Traditional or the Cash Balance provision, substantially all employees contributed 8.3% and 7.7% of their covered payroll to the Plan for the years ended December 31, 2021 and 2020, respectively.
+The contribution rate for employees increased to 9.0% on January 1, 2022.
 OPPD is obligated to contribute the balance of the funds needed on an actuarially determined basis, and OPPD has met this funding requirement.
-The actuarially determined contribution ("ADC") was fully funded in the amount of \$59,093,000 and \$59,201,000 for 2020 and 2019, respectively.
+The employer contribution was \$151,500,000 and \$59,093,000 for the years ended December 31, 2021 and 2020, respectively.